Left arrow

 Once you have passed your CBT test your certificate will be valid for two years, so you can either stay on a 50cc-125cc machine or you can move on up to step no.2.

-You will need to book an appointment on the Governments Website to complete the test.
+You will need to book your theory via the Government's website.
 They also have a useful tool for finding local test centres in your area.

-The test itself is made up of two parts, you must complete both sections to pass the test.
+The test itself is made up of two parts, you have to complete both sections to pass the test.

 Part 1: Motorcycle Theory Test